alejandrosuarez/moonpay-1/FOLLOW-UP.md

 ### Q) What's the command to start the frontend application locally?

+First of all the command to do is :

+    $ npm install

 Start the dev server and navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.
 The command to start is :

     $ npm start